Quick & Simple Limited Company Liquidation.

 How long does the liquidation process typically take?

-The initial appointment of a liquidator can usually be completed within 7 to 10 days.
-The actual realisation of assets and final closure of the company's affairs can 1 - 2 months, depending on the complexity of the business structure and its assets.
+The initial appointment of a liquidator can usually be completed within days.
+The actual realisation of assets and final closure of the company's affairs can be complete within 1 month, depending on the complexity of the business structure and its assets.
 LCL specialise in fast liquidation and are able to achieve this for our clients in most cases.

 Can I start a new business after liquidating my limited company?